-During the configuration of your instance you should have created a security group allowing at the minimum SSH access to the instance.
-If this has been done correctly, you can, for example, use SSH from the command-line or from a tool such as PuTTY to access the command-line of the user sshuser (for Charon prepackaged marketplace images) or your custom user (for RPM installations) on the Charon host instance.
+During the configuration of your instance you should have created security rules allowing at the minimum SSH access to the instance.
+If this has been done correctly, you can, for example, use SSH from the command-line or from a tool such as PuTTY to access the command-line of the user sshuser (for prepackaged Charon emulator marketplace images) or your custom user (for RPM installations) on the Charon host instance.